Patho/Etiology

 500

-Re-experiencing trauma, hypervigilance, and avoidance are characteristic of this disorder.
+Re-experiencing trauma, hypervigilance, and avoidance are characteristics of this diagnosis related to stress/trauma disorder.

 What is PTSD?